Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Timing Analysis

-In this work we use all available data sets for \ppks\ from \xmm, \chandra, and \nicer, as logged in Table~\ref{obslogpks}.
+In this work, we use all available data sets for \ppks\ from \xmm, \chandra, and \nicer, as listed in the Appendix.
 These span 23 yr and include 3.5 yr of monitoring since our previously published results \citep{got20}.
 The new observations used here were acquired exclusively using \nicer.
-In the following, we extend the post-2015 glitch ephemeris as well as update the alternative models suggested by the earlier work.
+In the following, we extend the post-2015 glitch ephemeris and update the alternative models suggested by the earlier work.
 We do not repeat the previously reported fit for a possible pre-2015 glitch from \ppks, as that result is unchanged.
-In the following analysis, we limit the photon energy range to 0.5--1.6~keV, optimal for the pulsar's observed soft X-ray spectrum.
+In the following analysis, we limit the photon energy range to 0.5--1.6~keV, which is optimal for the pulsar's observed soft X-ray spectrum.